Originally Posted on June 5th, 2017

-Many of us immediately conjure up images of HAL from 2001: A Space Odyssey, the Terminator cyborgs, C-3PO, or Samantha from Her when the subject turns to AI.
+Many of us immediately conjure up images of HAL from 2001: A Space Odyssey, the Terminator cyborgs, C-3PO, Data from Star Trek, or Samantha from Her when the subject turns to AI.
 And many may not even be familiar with machine learning as a separate subject.

 The phrases are often tossed around interchangeably, but they’re not exactly the same thing.
 In the most general sense, machine learning has evolved from AI.

 In the Google Trends graph above, you can see that AI was the more popular search term until machine learning passed it for good around September 2015.
 Machine learning has become one of – if not the – main applications of artificial intelligence.
 Others describe machine learning as a subfield or means of achieving AI.

 But if you’re still thinking robots and killer cyborgs sent from the future, you’re doing it a disservice.
 Both AI and machine learning have a lot more going on than “just” the fate of mankind.

 Artificial intelligence can be considered the all-encompassing umbrella.
 It refers to computer programs being able to “think,” behave, and do things as a human being might do them.
 It’s usually classified as either general or applied/narrow (specific to a single area or action).

 Machine learning goes beyond that.
 It involves providing machines with the data they need to “learn” how to do something without being explicitly programmed to do it.
 An algorithm such as decision tree learning, inductive logic programming, clustering, reinforcement learning, or Bayesian networks helps them make sense of the inputted data.

 Machine learning was a giant step forward for AI.
 Forward…but not all the way to the finish line.